SStan1/NoveltyAgent/README.md

 Compared with general-purpose review or deep research systems, NoveltyAgent is designed specifically for **paper novelty analysis**.
 Its main advantages include the following:

-**Paper-specific novelty analysis** — Built for originality evaluation instead of general review generation.

-**Fine-grained comparison** — It analyzes a paper by contribution points rather than treating the whole manuscript as one query.
+- **Point-by-point novelty analysis** — It decomposes a paper into individual novelty points and retrieves evidence for each one separately, enabling a more comprehensive analysis, instead of treating the entire paper as a single query.

-**Literature-grounded report generation** — It retrieves and compares against related papers to support its analysis with evidence.
+- **Full-text literature grounding** — It builds its reference database from the full text of related papers rather than relying only on abstracts, providing richer details for comparison and helping avoid shallow or overly generic analysis.

-**Better faithfulness** — It includes a validation step to reduce unsupported claims and improve report reliability.
+- **Better faithfulness** — It includes a self-validation step to reduce unsupported claims and improve the reliability of the generated report.

 ## Demo

-Below is a short demo showing how to use NoveltyAgent:
+We provide a short demo video to illustrate the usage of NoveltyAgent:

-<video src="./NoveltyAgent_demo.mp4" controls width="100%"></video>
+./NoveltyAgent_demo.mp4

 > **Note:** This demo is for demonstration purposes only.
 In real-world usage, the analysis process takes significantly longer than shown in the video, as it involves extensive literature retrieval, comparison, and validation steps.

-## Basic Usage

-The typical workflow is straightforward: prepare an input paper, configure API keys and required services, launch the application, submit the paper, and receive an automatically generated **novelty analysis report**.

 ## Installation & Setup